halvorot/Exercises-TTK4145-Sanntidsprogrammering/Exercise1/Part3/README.md

 When answering the questions, remember to use all the resources at your disposal.
 Asking the internet isn't a form of "cheating", it's a way of learning.

  ### What is concurrency?
 What is parallelism?
 What's the difference?
- > - Concurrency is when tasks are performed at exactly the same time.
+ > - Concurrency is when tasks are performed at the same time (but not literally), the scheduler will switch between the tasks in oreder to complete them all.
- > - Parallelism is when tasks are performed "side-by-side" but not necessarily at the exact same time.
+ > - Parallelism is when tasks are performed "side-by-side" at the same time, independently of eachother. for example run the tasks on different cores at exactly the same time.

  ### Why have machines become increasingly multicore in the past decade?
  > CPU's have reached a limit and can not get much faster.
 This is because of: power consumption, heat generation, limits of speed in the physical conductors.